jonhiggs/ml67/doc/08-keymaps.md

 `Shift-Esc` now sends a `~` too.
 No point in moving `~` all the way across the keyboard when you don't have to.

 There is a layer which can be turned on which emulates emacs and it's shortcuts from within OSX.
 This won't work for any other OS other than OSX but I will probably write more OS compatibility in the future.
 Probably for Android first, then, maybe Linux.

+The Capslock LED now also acts as an indicator for the Emacs layer.